youssefihab2y/autonomus-wheelchair-grad-project/autonomous_wheelchair/README.md

 - Build directories (`build/`, `install/`, `log/`) are automatically generated and gitignored
 - Wait ~15-20 seconds after launch for Gazebo to fully initialize
 - Keyboard teleop must run in a separate terminal (requires interactive terminal)
+- Lidar is mounted on the back bar to avoid self-detection issues
+- Front wheels use caster mechanism for smooth rotation during turns

 ---